taylorbf/taylorbf.github.io/md/intro.md

    - composing in just intonation, spectral work,
    - algorithmic music.

-In addition to my creative work, I worked as a designer & developer for several companies and startups including [ReDigi](), a now-defunct – and somewhat infamous – startup selling used digital music.
-You can read about their [many court cases]().
-From 2011-2017 I taught at [Goucher College Digital Arts]() as an adjunct professor, teaching graduate coursese in creative code, new media art, and web development.
+In addition to my creative work, I have in recent years worked as a designer & developer for several companies and startups including [ReDigi](), a now-defunct (and somewhat controversial) startup selling used digital music.
+From 2011-2017 I taught at [Goucher College Digital Arts]() as an adjunct professor, teaching graduate courses in creative code, new media art, and web development.